Large pores

 Why do I have large pores?

-Some people have large, open pores because it runs in their families.
-Pores get larger over the nose, cheeks, and central forehead at puberty.
-Some of these large pores will get clogged with dirt, dead skin, or oil, and they turn into blackheads.
+Some people naturally have larger pores, especially if it runs in the family.
+Pores tend to enlarge around puberty, mostly on the nose, cheeks, and forehead.
+When they get clogged with oil, dead skin, or dirt, they can turn into blackheads.

 How do I shrink my pores on my face?